 Fixed header explosion

-A sticky header that is 56px tall on the outer display is fine.
-The same 56px header on the inner display — which is nearly square — takes up a much larger percentage of the viewport.
-On a 800px-tall inner display, a 56px header is 7% of the screen.
-On a 400px-tall outer display, it is 14%.
+A sticky header that is 56 pixels tall on the outer display is fine.
+The same 56 pixel header on the inner display, which is nearly square, takes up a much larger percentage of the viewport.
+On an 800 pixel tall inner display, a 56 pixel header is 7 percent of the screen.
+On a 400 pixel tall outer display, it is 14 percent.
 The proportions shift, and what felt balanced on one screen feels cramped on the other.

 Aspect ratio lock

 Properties like aspect-ratio that you set for phone-shaped content break on the near-square inner display.
-A video player set to aspect-ratio: 16/9 works on the outer display but may overflow or leave excessive whitespace on the inner display.
+A video player set to 16:9 works on the outer display but may overflow or leave excessive whitespace on the inner display.
+You need to detect the fold state and adjust the aspect ratio accordingly.

 Keyboard overlap